NIASC/reggy/README.md

 ------------

 * flask micro web server
+* mongodb to store queries in a database
 * virtualenv to install flask as user
 * pip to install the other two

+Instructions:

     apt-get install python-pip python-virtualenv
     apt-get install build-essential python-dev mongodb  # for python-dev and mongodb